pbiecek/automl_resources/README.md

 * [Entity Embeddings of Categorical Variables](https://arxiv.org/pdf/1604.06737.pdf); Cheng Guo and Felix Berkhahn; We map categorical variables in a function approximation problem into Euclidean spaces, which are the entity embeddings of the categorical variables. ...
 As entity embedding defines a distance measure for categorical variables it can be used for visualizing categorical data and for data clustering.

+### 2008

+* [Isolation Forest](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf); Fei Tony Liu, Kai Ming Ting, Zhi-Hua Zhou; Most existing model-based approaches to anomaly detection construct a profile of normal instances, then identify instances that do not conform to the normal profile as anomalies.
+This paper proposes a fundamentally different model-based method that explicitly isolates anomalies instead of profiles normal points.
+Our empirical evaluation shows that iForest performs favourably to ORCA, a near-linear time complexity distance-based method, LOF and Random Forests in terms of AUC and processing time, and especially in large data sets. iForest also works well in high dimensional problems which have a large number of irrelevant attributes, and in situations where training set does not contain any anomalies.

 ## Books